dickrnn/dickrnn.github.io/README.md

 *__Media Coverage__*

-[Elon Musk](https://twitter.com/elonmusk/status/1253834316242616328): *“Mean Time To Dick is a key measure of any given human or machine intelligence system”*
+[Elon Musk](https://twitter.com/elonmusk/status/1253834316242616328): *“Mean Time To Dick is a key measure of any given human or machine intelligence system.”*

 Reddit: Funny discussions on [/r/MachineLearning](https://redd.it/g6og9l) and [r/javascript](https://redd.it/g6opsc).